kyegomez/swarms/docs/swarms/memory/diy_memory.md

 # Conclusion

-In this comprehensive guide, we've explored the `AbstractVectorDatabase` class and its role in simplifying the process of creating custom vector memory databases.
+In this comprehensive guide, we've explored the `BaseVectorDatabase` class and its role in simplifying the process of creating custom vector memory databases.
 We've covered the core functionality of the class, walked through the step-by-step process of inheriting and extending its functionality, and provided examples of integrating popular vector database solutions like PostgreSQL, Pinecone, Chroma, and FAISS.

 Building custom vector memory databases empowers developers to create tailored and efficient data management solutions that seamlessly integrate with their AI applications.
 By leveraging the power of vector databases, you can unlock new possibilities in data storage, retrieval, and manipulation, enabling your AI systems to handle vast amounts of high-dimensional data with ease.